I7-Examples/Bronze/docs/source.txt

 	say "The clapper is resentfully mute.
 The servants have fulfilled their contract for the day, and cannot be commanded again until tomorrow comes."

 Instead of attacking a ringer when location is not the target locale of the noun:
+	if the noun is the gong, continue the action;
 	if the player can see the mirrors, continue the action;
 	say "You ring the bell, but those who might hear and heed it are not close enough."